Director, Theatre Outreach

 Open, Component—Year

 This course is for undergraduate theatre artists interested in learning and sharing theatre skills in the community.
 Using the vocabulary of theatre, we will investigate methods and techniques, styles, and forms to create and develop theatre projects designed for specific community work.
 The course develops individual collaboration, experimentation, and understanding of specific community needs.
 Students will explore the essentials of constructing a creative practice for community engagement.
 In addition, students will learn to extend their personal theatre skills by developing detailed interdisciplinary lesson plans for specific workshops.
 Each community project is unique.
 Lesson plans may include a combination of theatre games, acting, music, story making, movement, and drawing.
 Participants are encouraged to teach what they already know, step outside their comfort zone, and learn more as they become aware of their placement’s educational and psychological needs.
 The course focuses on teaching methods, making mistakes, and becoming aware of individual and personal processes.
-This ideal combination explores education and community problems for those considering a career in early-childhood, middle-school, and/or high-school education and beyond.
+This ideal combination explores education and community problems for those considering a career in early-childhood, middle-school, and high-school education and beyond.
 Course topics will explore community self-care, lesson planning, curriculum development, and approaches to learning.
-Students will experience crucial connections between theory and practice through a weekly community placement.
-Students will learn by doing, gaining hands-on experience by collaborating as a team member at an area school, senior home, museum, or the long-running SLC Saturday Lunchbox Theatre program, which is open to the Sarah Lawrence and Yonkers communities.
-In addition, students will gain valuable experience as prospective teachers and teaching artists by taking this course and developing lesson plans that will be useful and valuable beyond the College experience.
+In this course, students will experience crucial connections between theory and practice through a weekly community placement.
+Students will learn by doing, gaining hands-on experience by collaborating as a team member at an area school, senior home, museum, or the long-running Saturday SLC Lunchbox Theatre Program, which is open to the Sarah Lawrence and Yonkers communities.
+In addition, students will gain valuable experience as prospective teachers and teaching artists by taking this course and developing lesson plans that will be useful and valuable beyond the Sarah Lawrence College experience.
 Students will better understand how civic-engagement practices encourage essential dialogues that deepen community connections and may lead to change.
 Many former students of this course are teaching and running educational programs at schools, theatres, and museums across the globe.
-Course readings will include the work of Paolo Freire, Augusto Boal, Viola Spolin, M. C. Richards, Vivian Gussin Paley, Pablo Helguera, and others.
-Placements may offer an hourly stipend.
+Course readings will include the work of Paolo Freire, Augusto Boal, Viola Spolin, MC Richards, Vivian Gussin Paley, Pablo Helguera, and others.
+Budget-depending placements may offer an hourly stipend.

 Faculty